m5c/spring-security-oauth/README.md

 ## Usage

 TODO: REVISE.
-This section explains how to start up and test the microservise, to verify correct configuration of the protocol.
+This section explains how to start up and test the micro service, to verify correct configuration of the protocol.

 Here is how to start up the service interplay and test secured resource access: